lorenzocappelletti-99/RayTracer/README.md

 If Git is not available, download the zipped directory directly from the repository page.

 The project is compiled using .NET.
-If .NET is not available, download the precompiled executable from the repository.
+If .NET is not available, download the precompiled executable from the repository and use the one compatible with your OS.

 ---